-We provide a Mass Spectrometry Service to the School of Chemistry and other Departments within the University as well as External Organizations.
-An overview of the service we offer, current instrumentation and contact details is given below.
-Please note we are not UKAS accredited.
+The Analytical Service Facilities in the School of Chemistry provide both high-resolution and low-resolution mass spectrometry for the University, as well as external organizations.
+An overview of the service and current instrumentation is given below.
+Please note, we are not UKAS accredited laboratory.

 Pricing & Contact